grasshoff/philhistcomp/projects/corona_research/text.md

 **empirical sources** = [Data Dimension](https://app.dimensions.ai/discover/publication?search_text=%222019-nCoV%22%20OR%20%22COVID-19%22%20OR%20%E2%80%9CSARS-CoV-2%E2%80%9D%20OR%20((%22coronavirus%22%20%20OR%20%22corona%20virus%22)%20AND%20(Wuhan%20OR%20China))&search_type=kws&search_field=full_search&and_facet_year=2020)

-**research question** = Chronology of causal hypotheses on the effects of Remdesivir and their empirical justification
+**research question** = Chronology of causal hypotheses on the effects of Remdesivir and the evolution of their empirical justification